WESTON STUCCO TORONTO

 1. Made of Cement and Lime

-2. Uses different size sand to achieve different finishes
+2. Uses different sizes of sand to achieve different finishes

 4. Comes dry in bags